digitalservicebund/digitalcheck-dito/doc/adr/0024-use-local-storage-for-data-storage.md

 ## Decision

-We will use **localStorage** to persist user form data on the client-side.
+We will use **localStorage** to persist user form data on the client.
 This approach provides sufficient storage capacity (typically 5-10MB), persists data across browser sessions, and has a straightforward API that is well-supported across modern browsers.

 ## Consequences